monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(1) Start node in background:** Check this box to run a full node and begin blockchain sync.
 **(2) Blockchain location (optional):** To store the blockchain somewhere other than default, enter that location here.
 **(3) Bootstrap node:** To use a bootstrap node enter the host and port.
 A bootstrap node allows you to use your wallet while you are downloading the blockchain by connecting to a remote node.
-You can find available remote nodes at [MoneroWorld](https://moneroworld.com/).
+For a list of available remote nodes and info about them, check the [About remote nodes](#8-about-remote-nodes) section of this guide.
 **(4) Connect to a remote node:** Check this box if you want to use only a remote node without downloading the blockchain.
 You will need to put the host and port of the remote node after checking the box.

 ### 2.1.3 Run a full node